9 Top-Rated Campgrounds near Prescott, AZ

-Whether you are tent camping or in an RV, you won't be disappointed with these campgrounds.
-Many are just minutes outside Prescott but still maintain a feeling of remoteness.
+Whether you are tent camping or in an RV, you won't be disappointed with these campgrounds in Prescott.
+Many are just minutes outside town but still maintain a feeling of remoteness.

 If you want something more urban, check out Watson Lake Campground, just a short walk from beautiful Watson Lake.

 See also: Where to Stay in Prescott if You are Unable to Camp

 All campgrounds listed below, except Watson Lake Campground and Point of Rocks RV Campground, are Forest Service Sites, and reservations can be made up to six months in advance and not less than two days in advance.

 Prescott takes pride in the fact that it has four seasons and even sees snow in winter.
 You'll want to take this into consideration when planning your camping trip.

 Explore your camping options with our list of the best campgrounds near Prescott.